Blog: From a Prisoner of War to Language Pioneer – Frank Bell’s vision lives on

 How relevant our founder’s experience seems today when conditions for teaching and learning are challenging.
 We have a wealth of free resources and information available to support EAL learners as well as online training opportunities and webinars.

-- The EAL Nexus site has a multitude of free resources (for different subjects, age groups etc), great ideas, advice and guidance
+- This website has a multitude of free resources (for different subjects, age groups etc), great ideas, advice and guidance

 - Our website includes a free to download EAL Assessment Framework and digital Tracker which automatically pulls through support strategies tailored to the individual learner